WallTack/react-canvas-draw/README.md

  <h1>Usage of this fork</h1>
- Download index.js and drawImage.js located in the [src](src/) folder.
-Place them in the src folder of your React app.
+ Download index.js and drawImage.js located in the [src](https://github.com/WallTack/react-canvas-draw/src/) folder.
+Place them somewhere in the src folder of your React app.
 Then, to initialize an instance of the canvas:
- `
- import CanvasDraw from './<path_where_you_put_the_files>/index';
- `
- Now you can use the canvas as you normally would with the main branch.
+`import CanvasDraw from './<path_where_you_put_the_files>/index';` Now you can use the canvas as you normally would with the main branch.
 For example, with all of the default props:
- `
-<CanvasDraw
+`CanvasDraw
 onChange: null,
 loadTimeOffset: 5,
 lazyRadius: 12,